deepaksood619/deepaksood619.github.io/docs/python/documentation/10-functional-programming-modules.md

         for items in product(*args[:-1]) for item in args[-1])
 ```

-In[set theory](https://en.wikipedia.org/wiki/Set_theory)(and, usually, in other parts of[mathematics](https://en.wikipedia.org/wiki/Mathematics)), aCartesian productis a[mathematical operation](https://en.wikipedia.org/wiki/Mathematical_operation) that returns a[set](https://en.wikipedia.org/wiki/Set_(mathematics))(orproduct setor simplyproduct) from multiple sets.
-That is, for setsAandB, the Cartesian productA×Bis the set of all[ordered pairs](https://en.wikipedia.org/wiki/Ordered_pair)(a,b) wherea∈Aandb∈B. Products can be specified using[set-builder notation](https://en.wikipedia.org/wiki/Set-builder_notation), e.g.
+In [set theory](https://en.wikipedia.org/wiki/Set_theory)(and, usually, in other parts of [mathematics](https://en.wikipedia.org/wiki/Mathematics)), a Cartesian product is a [mathematical operation](https://en.wikipedia.org/wiki/Mathematical_operation) that returns a [set](https://en.wikipedia.org/wiki/Set_(mathematics))(or product set or simply product) from multiple sets.
+That is, for sets A and B, the Cartesian productA×Bis the set of all [ordered pairs](https://en.wikipedia.org/wiki/Ordered_pair)(a, b) where a∈A and b∈B. Products can be specified using [set-builder notation](https://en.wikipedia.org/wiki/Set-builder_notation), e.g.

 ![image](../../media/10.-Functional-Programming-Modules-image1.jpg)

 A table can be created by taking the Cartesian product of a set of rows and a set of columns.
-If the Cartesian productrows×columnsis taken, the cells of the table contain ordered pairs of the form(row value, column value).
+If the Cartesian product rows×columns is taken, the cells of the table contain ordered pairs of the form (row value, column value).

-More generally, a Cartesian product ofnsets, also known as ann-fold Cartesian product, can be represented by an array ofndimensions, where each element is ann-[tuple](https://en.wikipedia.org/wiki/Tuple).
-An ordered pair is a[2-tuple or couple](https://en.wikipedia.org/wiki/Tuple#Names_for_tuples_of_specific_lengths).
+More generally, a Cartesian product of n sets, also known as an n-fold Cartesian product, can be represented by an array of n dimensions, where each element is an n-[tuple](https://en.wikipedia.org/wiki/Tuple).
+An ordered pair is a [2-tuple or couple](https://en.wikipedia.org/wiki/Tuple#Names_for_tuples_of_specific_lengths).

 <https://en.wikipedia.org/wiki/Cartesian_product>